typesense/typesense-website/docs-site/content/27.1/api/server-configuration.md

 [[toc]]

-:::tip
+:::tip Typesense Cloud
-We manage the following parameters for you in Typesense Cloud.
-So this section only applies if you're self-hosting Typesense.
+We manage the following server parameters for you in Typesense Cloud automatically.
+But if you need to customize any of them, please email us at support at typesense dot org with a brief description of your use-case that requires the change, and we can do the change for you from our side.
 :::

 ## Using Command Line Arguments